remcmanu/cse321-project3/README.md

  	- 4 - Row 3 - PB_3
  	- -> Set to output in GPIO, connected with ORANGE WIRES in demo.
 	- --> Bus numbers labelled right to left (7..0)
-- 12+X jumper wires (male to male) connected as written above
-- 7 Segment Displays (4 at the moment, perhaps more)
 - IR Sensors (4)
     - 3 - PC_3
     - 2 - PC_2